 - Many technologies and events of Discovery don't comply with what we know about TOS and the TNG era.
 The explanation for several of them is that they are erased from history because Starfleet orders their personnel to do so on Spock's suggestion: everything related to Control, the Sphere, the Red Angel, the omnipotent time travel suit, the omnipotent spore drive, Discovery and her crew and (once again) the Mirror Universe.
 With almost all of the technologies and events having many witnesses besides the Discovery crew or being open secrets, the ability to totally suppress any knowledge about it is very implausible, not to mention that a dishonest Starfleet is an extremely undesirable vision of the future.
-Even the Klingons for some reason follow suit and never mention any of these issues again, although they would have no reason for it (DIS: "Such Sweet Sorrow II").
+The Xaheans, the Ba'ul/Kelpiens and even the Klingons for some reason join the conspiracy and never mention any of these issues again, although they would have no reason for it (DIS: "Such Sweet Sorrow II").

 - The whole crew of the Discovery has extensive first-hand experiences in the Mirror Universe.
 Yet, the phenomenon will be totally unknown when Kirk, McCoy, Scotty and Uhura materialize on the ISS Enterprise in TOS: "Mirror, Mirror".
 The events and the true identity of "Captain" Georgiou were classified even before the second season, yet it all was an open secret (DIS: "Will You Take My Hand?").
-On a further note, Spock quickly recognized the four Mirror counterparts that appeared in our universe in TOS: "Mirror, Mirror", which may be due to his knowledge.
+On a further note, Spock quickly recognized the four Mirror counterparts that appeared in our universe in TOS: "Mirror, Mirror", which may be due to his knowledge and thus makes sense.

 - Even before its existence was eventually denied, it was hinted at that Starfleet would give up the spore drive, at least until they can find a non-human interface (DIS: "Will You Take My Hand?").
 Still later, it was revealed that the spore drive damages the realm of the jahSepp (DIS: "An Obol for Charon").
 Yet, the Discovery continued to use the drive with the justification of the mission being extremely important.